nushackers/nushackers-site/content/post/2009-12-16-linuxnus-hackerspacesg-christmas-party.md

 ---
-layout: post
-title: "linuxNUS @ HackerspaceSG Christmas party"
-date: 2009-12-16 13:23
 author: dqminh
+categories:
+- Uncategorized
 comments: true
-categories: [Uncategorized]
+date: 2009-12-16T00:00:00Z
+title: linuxNUS @ HackerspaceSG Christmas party
+url: /2009/12/16/linuxnus-hackerspacesg-christmas-party/
 ---

 From <a href="http://http://www.facebook.com/event.php?eid=219542641712&amp;ref=ts">HackerspaceSG Christmas party Facebook page</a>
 <blockquote><em>We are 1 month old, and we're celebrating it by throwing ourselves a Christmas Party!
 This event is similar to our open house party!</em>